 Tell me in the comments: What store-bought items do you use that you wish you could make at home?
 Is there anything is particular that you buy from the store that you fine bland and flavorless?

-- Dried herbs, spices, or other dry flavorings you enjoy
+- Dried herbs (optional: spices, or other dry flavorings you enjoy)

 - Whether you’re using a whole loaf, half loaf, or a few slices, tear the bread into 1-inch chunks.
 If you're using something other than bread, crumble your crumb fodder into small pieces.
 Set them in a bowl and tuck them away somewhere in the cupboard and let them sit for four days.